crukedsh/eudyptula/task10/README.md

 ## Trivia

+- It has been a long time since I worked on task7, so I re-downloaded the source, which is now `linux-4.17-rc3`.
 - Using `git format-patch` is a more professional way to create a patch.
 But it takes too long for me to download the whole linux source tree, so I used bare `diff` to avoid hash conflict in the remote source tree.